civo/terraform-provider-civo/docs/index.md

 * `token` - (Optional) This is the Civo API token.
 Alternatively, this can also be specified using environment variables ordered by precedence:
   * `CIVO_TOKEN`
+* `region` - (Optional) If region is not set, then no region will be used and them you need expensify in every resource even if you expensify here you can overwrite in a resource.